wilsoncharles/gittrain/README.md

 ## changes for git reset
 ## Skipped what was before two changes
 ## Comments for testing the reset commit 1
+## Comments for testing the reset commit 2